Sarkan DocumentationSarkan Documentation

 SaunaFS volumes creation from persistent volumes

-1. List available persistent volumes:
+1. List available PersistentVolume:

 kubectl get persistentvolume